danak6jq/ESP32-WSPR/README.md

 #define EXAMPLE_WIFI_SSID "Pelosi2019"
 #define EXAMPLE_WIFI_PASS "ImpeachTheBums"
 ```
-TODO: make that configurable via menuconfig
+[ ] make that configurable via menuconfig
-TODO: add a startup WebUI to autoconfigure WiFi
+[ ] add a startup WebUI to autoconfigure WiFi

 Transmission frequency is determined by this line in user_main.c:
 ```